CyberAMS/CarND-Traffic-Sign-Classifier-Project/180813_StAn_Traffic_Sign_Classifier_writeup.md

 Image data shape = (32, 32, 3)
 Number of classes = 43
 ```

+The following diagram shows the amount of training, validation and testing images per traffic sign label in the provided data set.

+![alt text][image1]

 The numerics of neural networks work best if the mean of the input data is zero.
 I used the following equations to normalize all input data to be between -1 and 1.